22nd ANNUAL BAYS PRESIDENTS' CUP – SPRING 2023

 - The Cup competition is played in addition to the regular season schedule.

-- Initial pairings are determined by BAYS, with byes added to each bracket as needed to round out 16-team or 32-team fields.
+- Initial pairings are determined by BAYS, with play-in games or byes added to each bracket as needed to round out 16-team or 32-team fields.

 - Based on registration numbers, the BAYS Placement Committee will either create a division 3 bracket and a division 4 bracket or will create two brackets to balance out the level of competitions (i.e. one bracket that includes high and mid division 3 teams and one bracket that consists of low division 3 and division 4 teams.
 This decision will be based on the number of and strength of teams registered.